 The story hit close to home for Keiter, because NBC called to public attention what we live every day.
 The truth is that NBC is correct; accounting firms, as well as other businesses, are prime targets for attack.
 Financial services firms have personal information from millions of individuals, and such data is extremely valuable for cybercriminals.
 If an accounting firm were breached, a taxpayer’s stolen data would likely be sold on the dark web to identity thieves, who could then use the information to submit fraudulent tax returns, obtain loans, or engage in other forms of identity theft.

 Although the NBC story is accurate, accounting firms are hardly alone in this regard.
 Law firms and other professional services firms also have extraordinary amounts of highly sensitive client data and make attractive targets.
 Retail stores take credit card data; engineering firms have highly sensitive patents and trade secrets; cloud providers store enormous amounts of data, and other businesses of all stripes have their own unique cyber challenges.
 No business is exempt from cybersecurity risk.

-At Keiter, we are fortunate to have extensive in-house cybersecurity expertise who are serious about cybersecurity and battle every day to keep our client data secure.
-Keiter has embraced a three pronged approach to security which encompasses strong governance practices, technical defenses and training, as well as legal considerations and cyber insurance (because there is no such this as perfect security).
+At Keiter, we are fortunate to have extensive in-house cybersecurity experts who are serious about cybersecurity and battle every day to keep our client data secure.
+Keiter has embraced a three-pronged approach to security which encompasses strong governance practices, technical defenses, and training, as well as legal considerations and cyber insurance (because there is no such this as perfect security).
 Additionally, several of the security services we’ve developed for our own use are also available to our clients, including:

 - Annual security awareness training

-- Simulated phishing campaigns to train our team to identify malicious email
+- Simulated phishing campaigns to train our team to identify a malicious email

 - Penetration testing and vulnerability scanning